 A simple, DIY potting mix would consist of equal parts of loam and perlite.
-You can also use one-part sand for every part of moist peat or leaf mold.
+You can also use one-part of sand for every part of moist peat or leaf mold.

 Remember to loosen and dampen the soil before putting it into the containers.
 This will ensure even moisture.

 Fill the containers with potting mix to about a quarter of an inch of the top.
 Do not pack the potting mix down.
-Instead, tap the containers on a table or other hard surface to help the medium settle.
+Instead, tap the containers on a table or other hard surfaces to help the medium settle.
 Use your fingertips to gently firm the soil.